 Why we should talk more (and better) about the future

 The future is probably more present in our minds today than ever before.
-The constant changes that come our way, especially in the technological field, but also in the cultural, social, political and economic fields, tend to provoke more and more a feeling of vertigo, anxiety and, above all, uncertainty.
-It is not accidental, nor is it new: the futurist Alvin Toffler baptised this syndrome as "future shock", and he did so in 1970, no less than 51 years ago.
-Toffler already saw how, at that time, the surprising advance of events and the rapid succession of changes that societies, especially Western societies, were undergoing, provoked in individuals and collectives a feeling of bewilderment, paralysis and helplessness that we could summarise as "too much change, too fast to be assimilated".
+The constant changes that come upon us, especially in the technological field, but also in the cultural, social, political and economic fields, tend to increasingly provoke a sense of vertigo, anxiety and, above all, uncertainty.This is neither accidental nor new: the futurist Alvin Toffler christened this syndrome "future shock" in 1970.
+Toffler already saw how, at that time, the astonishing progress of events and the rapid succession of changes in societies, especially in the West, provoked in individuals and collectives a sense of bewilderment, paralysis and helplessness that could be summarized as "too much change, too fast to be assimilated".
 The old structures and certainties of traditional life were giving way to a more volatile and ephemeral way of relating to time, which decades later Bauman was good enough to call "liquid modernity", an innovative concept that, nevertheless, today we consider to be the most normal thing in the world.

 Our possible futures depend on our actions today.
-To think, before making decisions, if these decisions build the future or, on the contrary, move us away from the most desirable alternatives.
+To think, before making decisions, if they build the future or, on the contrary, they take us away from the most desirable alternatives.
 Do I vote for this political party because I trust its project or because I am resentful?
 Do I buy products from companies that support my vision of the future?
-Do I collaborate with technological companies that build a better tomorrow?
-Am I directing my life towards where I want the world to go or am I letting myself be carried away?
-Only by asking ourselves these kinds of questions, debating about them and being honest with ourselves and with others, will we be able to overcome the challenge that these futures, still multiple, diffuse and full of potential, pose to our present.
+Do I collaborate with technological companies that are building a better tomorrow?
+Am I directing my life towards where I want the world to go or am I letting myself go?
+Only by asking ourselves these kinds of questions, discussing them and being honest with ourselves and with others, will we be able to overcome the challenge that these futures, still multiple, diffuse and full of potential, pose to our present.